analysis-bots/OmniTune/README.md

 For your convenience, the Dataset's relevant columns and their types are:
 {alterable_attributes}

-Important: Make it clear to the Actor that the above attributes are the ONLY predicates it is allowed to change their value.
-And no other attributes should be added or removed from the query.

 Important: DO NOT suggest any actual values, only guide the actor to how you suggest to explore the dataset to find the right values, given the constraints and requirements on query structure.